From sponsored links and as an Amazon Associate, we earn from qualifying purchases. Learn more

 So yeah, here is our new office space, and we have a lot of new products and videos coming soon.
 To keep up with our releases you can follow us on Instagram, Twitter and Facebook all at techspinreview.

 We’re interested to hear what new hardware you want to see reviewed, let us know and we’ll try and get to it.
-If you want to see more videos like this, then please do SUBSCRIBE for new content, and click that BELL icon to get notified when we put up a new video!
-We read and reply to comments so if you have a question or you figure we missed something, please tell us down below.
-We’ll see you on the next.
-Bye for now!
+Please take a second to hit Like, subscribe, the bell, and we often reply to your feedback so if you have a question, fire away.
+We really appreciate you watching this far, thanks for your time, and we’ll see you on the next.
+Bye for now.